nomad/crop/README.md

 let end: usize = rope.byte_of_line(6);

-// and replacing it with some other text:
+// and replacing that byte range with some other text:

 rope.replace(start..end, "I'd rock some 👠\n");